Roosterbear/tips/WEBPACK.md

 # WEBPACK

-### INSTALLATIONS
+## DEV SERVER

-In a terminal, create a new folder to your project and enter. <br/>
+In a terminal, create a new folder to your project and hit enter.
+Then enter the folder. <br/>

 ```terminal
 mkdir project